adamsmith/DesktopBootstrap/README.md

 * Users love software that gets better over time, with no effort on their part.
 * Our update mechanism is simple, and secure.
 * Most updates are applied by the Windows service, running as SYSTEM, so the user doesn't run into any UAC elevation prompts.
-* The client app also runs update check code, in case something gets broken in the service..
+* The client app also runs update check code, in case something gets broken in the service.
 * The update system assumes that any time is a good time for an updates, which you'll need to modify if there's some user interaction that shouldn't be interrupted.
 * All update commands are signed using public key cryptography.
 * The updates are downloaded over plain HTTP, but their hashes are checked before execution.